bolda1995/Functional_programming/readme.md

-Thуку will be work from the course
+They will be work from the course from functional programming